Wednesday, December 13, 2017

 I believe that this picture was taken the day they married.
 My Father is on the right with Robert in the Center and my Uncle Hardy on the left.

 This picture is the youngest one that I have of myself and I was about two.
 You can see that I was barefooted and the picture was taken in my front yard, according to my sister Ruby.
 This was the age I was when my parents entered into a legal separation.
-They never divorced but they never lived together for any length of time after that.
+They didn't divorce until years later, and they never lived together for any length of time after that.

 This is me at 5 with my younger sister Donna Gail.
 She is almost 3.
 We were inseparable as children because we were all that each other had at night when we were afraid.
 We are in front of the house that my Daddy built in 1949.
 My sister inherited the family home when my father passed away and still lives there.
 I visited recently after having been away for many years and it was a deja vue moment for me:-)